OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

+---
+title: Work with Worksheets using the Excel JavaScript API
+description:
+ms.date: 11/20/2017
+---

 # Work with Worksheets using the Excel JavaScript API

 This article provides code samples that show how to perform common tasks with worksheets using the Excel JavaScript API.
 For the complete list of properties and methods that the **Worksheet** and **WorksheetCollection** objects support, see [Worksheet Object (JavaScript API for Excel)](../../reference/excel/worksheet.md) and [WorksheetCollection Object (JavaScript API for Excel)](../../reference/excel/worksheetcollection.md).

+> [!NOTE]
-**Note**: The information in this article applies only to regular worksheets; it does not apply to "chart" sheets or "macro" sheets.
+> The information in this article applies only to regular worksheets; it does not apply to "chart" sheets or "macro" sheets.

 ## Get worksheets